proycon/homepage/content/posts/my-cli-tools-for-text-processing/index.md

 command line interface and reading either from file or standard input, and outputting to file or standard output.
-Committing yourself to a higher-level language, on the other hand, adds an extra layer, often in the form of a high-level language interpreter or compiler which has its own overhead and limits certain choices.
+Committing yourself to a higher-level language, on the other hand, adds an extra layer, often in the form of a high-level language interpreter which has its own overhead and limits certain choices.
 This has both benefits and drawbacks.
 The trade-off is often between diversity and uniformity.

 This is not a question of one method being inherently superior to the other, it all depends on your use case, the complexity thereof, the technologies you and